humanitec-tutorials/update-resdef-for-related-apps/README.md

 # Update Resource Definitions for related Applications

-This repository contains reference material for Humanitec's tutorial on Resource Definitions for related Applications.
-You can find the full tutorial instructions here (link coming soon).
+This repository contains reference material for Humanitec's tutorial on [Updating Resource Definitions for related Applications](https://developer.humanitec.com/introduction/tutorials/update-resource-definitions-for-related-applications).
+Please find the full tutorial instructions in the linked documentation.